Hala-elmikkawy22/wordpress_lemp_docker/README.md

 Tasks:

-    Create WordPress Directory**: Ensures that the directory `/var/www/html/` exists for WordPress installation.
+    Create WordPress Directory.
-    Download WordPress**: Downloads the latest version of WordPress from the official source and extracts it to the specified directory.
+    Downloads the latest version of WordPress from the official source and extracts it to the specified directory.
-    Set Permissions for Files**: Sets the appropriate permissions for all WordPress files.
+    Sets the appropriate permissions for all WordPress files.
-    Delete wp-config-sample.php**: Removes the sample configuration file that comes with WordPress.
+    Removes the sample configuration file that comes with WordPress.
-    Set up wp-config.php**: Copies a templated configuration file (`wp-config.php.j2`) to the WordPress directory.
+    Copies a templated configuration file (`wp-config.php.j2`) to the WordPress directory.

 Prerequisites
 ------------